samtheman734/LGT-MOS/README.md

 THIS OS USES VOLATILE STORAGE SO YOU NEED TO FIND A WAY TO STORE FILES ON AN EXTERNAL DEVICE OR DRIVER.
+It is best to run this on a Micro:Bit because it is already optimized for Micro:Bit arcade boards like the Elecfreaks Micro:Bit Retro Arcade